casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 ### The easy version

-To run all the tests that come bundled with Tor, run `make check`.
+To run all the tests that come bundled with Nuon, run `make check`.

 To run the Stem tests as well, fetch stem from the git repository, set `STEM_SOURCE_DIR` to the checkout, and run `make test-stem`.